 The island is also famous for housing sea turtles, and you can sight of these fascinating creatures at the turtle farm or tortugranja.
 The farm, of course, has an aquarium and a ton of turtles, with tours both in English and Spanish.
 You can reach this wildlife sanctuary with a taxi cab ride from the downtown area of Isla Mujeres.

 You can’t leave Cancun, Mexico without a day trip to the largest and most notable Mayan archaeological site in Yucatan – Chichén Itzá.
 Listed in 1998 as a UNESCO World Heritage site, this ancient wonder will utterly amaze its beholders with its fabulous well-preserved ruins that will give you an insight of the Mayan way of life in the ancient times.
 The focal point and the undisputed star of this Mayan site is the pyramid-shaped El Castillo, which was used by the Mayans once as a place of worship.

-By the way, you can avoid the large crowds by visiting it early in the morning, before the flocks of tourist buses arrive.
+Not fond of large crowds?
+You can avoid the sea of tourists by visiting it early in the morning, before the flocks of tourist buses arrive.

 4. Visit El Rey Ruins